 She saw my sorrows right away.
 She knew the weight of my heart.
 She said that one sorrow was new and one was old.
-One was for my husband who was fighting a war, and the other, the old one, was for a child that wouldn’t come.
+One was for my husband who was fighting a war, and the older one was for a child that would not come.

 I drew my hand away, frightened and also embarrassed to be seen so deeply and so well.

-“Have little patience,” she said, “for there are some things I want to see more clearly.”
+“Have a little patience,” she said, “for there are some things I want to see more clearly.”